SIGN UP for my monthly emails about songwriting, performing and life.

 I was inspired to write the song “The Time Has Come” after participating in my first climate rally in San Francisco.
 Before the rally I was afraid that I might be one of only a dozen people attending, which would confirm my fear that hardly anyone was willing to put themselves out there on this issue.
 However, when I emerged from the Bart station into the San Francisco sunlight, I saw thousands of people with banners and signs, and I felt my hope rise up in me.
 The song’s lyrics reflect both my despair about the climate disaster we’re creating and the hope that we can, through activism, influence our leaders to take meaningful action on behalf of future generations.
 Here’s my personal story about becoming a climate activist.

-This song features Walter Ogi Johnson on native flute, Bhanu Abeysekera on pow wow drum, Scott Sorkin on classical guitar, and Doug Pohorski on bass, and was recorded and mixed by Doug Pohorski.
-I’m deeply honored to be among such talented musicians.
+This song features Walter Ogi Johnson on native flute, Bhanu Abeysekera on pow wow drum, Scott Sorkin on classical guitar, and Doug Pohorski on bass.
+Doug also recorded and mixed The Time Has Come.
+I’m always honored to collaborate with such talented musicians.
 The pow wow drum is the center of the song, symbolizing the heartbeat of Earth.
-I collaborated with the amazing filmmaker, Scott Bayer, to make a music video which features the song and celebrates the work being done by climate activists across the country.
+I collaborated with filmmaker, Scott Bayer, to make a music video featuring the song and celebrating the work of climate activists across the country.

-My third album features my work with writer and guitarist Josh Coleman.
-Because we started collaborating first as songwriters, and only later as recording artists, we decided rather than purposefully recording all songs in one style, that we would to allow each song to “become itself” in the studio, resulting in an eclectic collection of songs with distinct moods.
+My third album is a collaboration with writer and guitarist Josh Coleman.
+Because we started working together first as songwriters, and only later as recording artists, we decided rather than recording all songs in one style, that we would to allow each song to “become itself” in the studio, resulting in a collection of songs with distinct moods.

 “Trapeze” started as a song of only verses – for the life of me I couldn’t come up with a chorus.
 Josh “the king of choruses” to the rescue!